“Hamilton and Taxation in the 1790’s” with Ronald Lesher, Ed. D.

 Talbot Historical Society office/research/exhibit hours are: Wednesday through Saturday 10am-3pm

-at the Talbot County Free Library
+Wednesday, May 20 at 1:00pm at the Talbot County Free Library

 This is presented by the Talbot Historical Society in partnership with the Talbot County Free Library and will take place at the library located at 100 W. Dover St., Easton, MD 21601.
-The lecture will be presented on April 17, 2026 at 1:00pm at the Talbot County Free Library The lecture is free to the public, seating is limited, so arriving early will help ensure a seat.
+The lecture will be presented on May 20, 2026 at 1:00pm at the Talbot County Free Library

 Talbot Historical Society office/research/exhibit hours are: